The Critical Thinking Blueprint

 3

-Receive a complete lesson plan with concepts, scenarios, bias-challenging questions, and exercises.
+Receive a complete lesson plan with syllabus concepts, case studies, critical thinking questions, and exercises.

 Built for Educators & Parents Who Demand More